garrandall/popular-music-data/tracks/i-m-gonna-make-you-love-me-diana-ross-and-the-supremes-the-temptations.md

 Look out, boy, 'cause I'm gonna get ya

 I'm gonna make you love me
-Ooh, yes I will, yes I will
+Oh, yes I will, yes I will
 And I'm gonna make you love me
-Ooh, yes I will, you know I will (Yes I will)
+Oh, yes I will, you know I will (Yes I will)

 Every breath I take
 And each and every step I make